Skip to main content

 Installing

-Run Iris: Install Build Hook from the command palette.
-Iris detects your project type and writes the hook automatically — no manual edits to config files are required.
+Run Iris Code: Install Build Hook from the command palette.
+Iris Code detects your project type and installs the hook.
+No manual edits to config files are needed.

 1